 Passengers can't bring their own alcohol onboard a flight according to FAA regulations.
 But that doesn't mean you can't use an airline's liquor to mix up your own cocktail with this portable kit.
 Be your own bartender and whip up an old fashioned from a kit that includes pure cane sugar, small-batch bitters, a mini bar spoon/muddler, and a linen coaster.
 Order a mini bottle of rye and then it's time for bottoms up!

 One of the more stressful things on long and short flights is the constant noise made by the aircraft engines.
 And screaming babies and children are no picnic either.
 So a pair of quality headphones are a must to bring calm and peace aboard your flight.
-I have a nice pair of Sharper Image headphones and Klipsch earbuds.

 On longer flights, you may want to take a nap.
 Pair your noise canceling headphones with a comfy sleep mask and a supportive neck pillow -- like this one from Lewis 'N Clark -- to help you sleep like a baby 35,000 feet in the air.
-And use that pashima as a blanket to complete your perfect rest.
+And use a pashima as a blanket to complete your perfect rest.

 Economy class passengers are lucky if they can recline their seat a few inches for comfort.
 And it's highly unlikely there would be a footrest in their seat—until now.
 This light, portable device can be used in tight coach class seats to provide relief to tired legs.